dot-all/typescript/README.md

 - Luhn: Implementation of the Luhn algorithm, commonly used for credit card number validation.
 - Bitwise: Examples and applications showcasing bitwise operations in TypeScript.
   - Decimal to Binary Conversion: Learn how to convert decimal numbers into binary using bitwise operations.
+  - Bit Manipulation: Explore examples of manipulating individual bits to perform tasks such as setting, clearing, and toggling specific bit positions.